dharmafly/pablo-docs/_posts/2175-01-01-collections.md

 ## Read/write methods

-Many methods can either get or set properties on the elements.
+Many methods can either get or set properties on the elements:

     // Set an attribute
     shape.attr('fill', 'orange');